Data Quality Metric Library

 Metric Purpose

+Confirm sign assets attribute data is likely to be accurate and thus is adequate for planning and decision-making purposes.
 Confirm that sign assets are correctly located in relation to how the network is defined by the carriageway table.

 Consequence of Poor Quality Data